cudbg/researchsetup/README.md

 * In once sentence, what new thing do you want to show/achieve?

-      _e.g., by using my threading library, systems run faster_
+        My new threading library will make systems run faster.

 * Is this an application, a simulation, a prototype, etc?  _application/library_
 * Who are the users whose lives would be improved by the research?